Deep Contrastive One-Class Time Series Anomaly Detection: Experiments

 \textit{Deep Anomaly Detection Baselines.} Then, four deep anomaly detection methods: Deep one-class (Deep SVDD)\cite{ruff2018deep}, Spectral Residual CNN (SR-CNN)\cite{ren2019time}, Deep Autoencoding Gaussian Mixture Model (DAGMM)\cite{zong2018deep}, and LSTM Encoder-decoder (LSTM-ED)\cite{malhotra2016lstm}.

-\textit{Contrastive Learning Anomaly Detection Baselines.} Finally, two contrastive learning baselines are set: Contrastive Predictive Coding Anomaly Detection (CPC-AD)\cite{de2021contrastive} and Time Series Temporal and Contextual Contrasting Anomaly Detection (TS-TCC-AD) \cite{eldele2021time,sohn2020learning}.
+\textit{Contrastive Learning Anomaly Detection Baselines.} Finally, two contrastive learning baselines are set: Contrastive Predictive Coding Anomaly Detection (CPC-AD)\cite{de2021contrastive,oord2018representation} and Time Series Temporal and Contextual Contrasting Anomaly Detection (TS-TCC-AD) \cite{eldele2021time,sohn2020learning}.

-For these deep baselines, Table \ref{baseline_tab} shows the normality assumptions, study domains, and whether two-staged.
-Although Deep SVDD and CPC-AD are originally targeted for image AD, their normality assumptions are relevant to this paper, so they were chosen as baselines.
-For Deep SVDD, we use Conv1D and LSTM to implement its autoencoder architecture in order to process time-series data.
+For Deep SVDD, we use Conv1D and LSTM to implement its autoencoder architecture to process time-series data.
+Although DAGMM is initially designed for tabular data, in \cite{bhatnagar2021merlion} it is used for time-series data.
 CPC is originally a method for sequential data, treating images as a sequence of pixels, so the network structure does not need to be changed significantly when processing time-series data.
-For TS-TCC-AD based on \cite{sohn2020learning}, TS-TCC \cite{eldele2021time} is used to learn the representation of time series in the pre-training phase and Deep SVDD is used for AD in the fine-tuning phase.
+For TS-TCC-AD based on \cite{sohn2020learning}, TS-TCC \cite{eldele2021time} is used to learn the representation of time series in the pre-training phase, and Deep SVDD is used for AD in the fine-tuning phase.

+\textbf{COCA Variants.} Moreover, we include the following five COCA variants as baselines to demonstrate the effectiveness of individual components in COCA. \textit{NoAug} removes the time-series augmentations of COCA. \textit{NoOC} removes the one-class classification of COCA to optimize the similarity of representations $q_{i}$ and reconstructed representations $q_{i}^{\prime}$. \textit{NoCL} removes the contrastive learning of COCA to optimize the similarity of representations and one-class center.
+The difference between the variant NoCL and Deep SVDD is that the former contains a learnable nonlinear projector $p_{\theta}$ network and no pre-training. \textit{NoVar} removes the variance term of COCA to optimize the similarity of representations and one-class center. \textit{COCA-vi} treats different augmentations (jittering and scaling) as positive pairs for contrast learning, similar to SimCLR \cite{chen2020simple}.